 To solve the problem, Manor House staff contacted Acoustical Solutions to come in and recommend a solution that would work both acoustically and aesthetically.
-Acoustical Solutions recommended and installed white Sonex Contour Acoustic Ceiling Tiles.
+Acoustical Solutions recommended and installed white Sonex Contour Acoustic Panels.
 Using adhesive, the tiles were applied directly to the drywall ceiling in the middle of the ballroom where noise is the loudest.

 The wainscoting along the walls follows the same geometric pattern as the ceiling tiles and coordinates with the rest of the features in the room.

 The Manor House has been delighted with noise reduction in the room because of the new tiles.
 Like many people, they were surprised to see – and hear – that you can create an attractive, design-focused ceiling that also provides significant noise control.

 Acoustical Sales Consultant